charanpanchagnula/certified-aws-solutions-architect-professional/05-compute/ec2.md

     - We launch an EC2 instance and perform the necessary tasks from which we can create an AMI
     - We can use the AMI to deploy many instances quickly.
     - The tradeoff is, it harder to change the AMI.
-    - AMI baking and bootstrappig are not mutually exclusive.
+    - AMI baking and bootstrapping are not mutually exclusive.
     - <span style="color: orange;">If there are any exam question related to time taken to launch the EC2 instance, think of AMI baking.</span>

 ## EC2 Placement Groups